INTERGATE

 The visa shortlist for an SA secondary maths or science teacher is shaped by the channel through which the offer comes.

 The Subclass 482 Skills in Demand visa, which replaced the Temporary Skill Shortage visa from 7 December 2024, is the most common entry point.
-The Core Skills stream applies where the occupation sits on the Core Skills Occupation List and the income threshold is met; the Specialist Skills stream applies at the higher income tier; the Labour Agreement stream applies where a school operates under a Department of Home Affairs labour agreement .
-The standard permanent step is the Subclass 186 Employer Nomination Scheme after the qualifying period of employment [migration-kb: au-482-skills-in-demand, au-186-employer-nomination].
+The Core Skills stream applies where the occupation sits on the Core Skills Occupation List and the income threshold is met; the Specialist Skills stream applies at the higher income tier; the Labour Agreement stream applies where a school operates under a Department of Home Affairs labour agreement.
+Secondary School Teacher (occupation code 241411) sits on the Core Skills Occupation List, with AITSL as the designated assessing authority.
+The standard permanent step is the Subclass 186 Employer Nomination Scheme after the qualifying period of employment.

 The Subclass 494 Skilled Employer Sponsored Regional visa adds a regional incentive layer where the sponsoring school sits in a designated regional area.
-This is the channel through which a meaningful proportion of regional and rural Australian schools actively recruit overseas maths and science teachers, and it carries its own pathway to permanent residency .
+This is the channel through which a meaningful proportion of regional and rural Australian schools actively recruit overseas maths and science teachers, and it carries its own pathway to permanent residency through the Subclass 191 Permanent Residence (Skilled Regional) visa.

 The Subclass 190 Skilled Nominated visa is realistic where your subject combination sits cleanly on a state’s skilled occupation list, your points score supports the nomination, and your AITSL outcome and SACE evidence are clean.
-The 190 is permanent on grant and carries a five-point nomination bonus into the SkillSelect points calculation [migration-kb: au-190-state-nominated].
+The 190 is permanent on grant and carries a five-point nomination bonus into the SkillSelect points calculation.

-For most SA secondary maths and science teachers we work with, the order of operations is: SACE Certificate of Good Standing first, AITSL assessment or Suitability Pathway second, English test where the exemption does not apply, then the visa application through the channel the offer or nomination uses.
-State teacher registration runs in parallel; it is not a substitute for the visa, and the visa is not a substitute for it.
+For most SA secondary maths and science teachers we work with, the order of operations is: the AITSL skills assessment (qualification plus Academic IELTS) first, then the visa application through the channel the offer or nomination uses.
+State teacher registration runs in parallel, and the SACE Certificate of Good Standing feeds that registration side rather than the AITSL assessment.
+State registration is not a substitute for the visa, and the visa is not a substitute for it.

 Before you pay the AITSL fee

 AI tools will give Sipho a clean subject-match list: Mathematics to Mathematics, Physical Sciences to Physics and Chemistry, Life Sciences to Biology, English-medium teaching as a likely exemption.
-The AITSL assessor scores something more specific: your initial teacher education programme content against the Australian Professional Standards for Teachers at the Graduate career stage, your specialisation hours disaggregated by Australian subject, your evidence of English language proficiency through an accepted test where the country exemption does not apply, and your SACE Certificate of Good Standing.
-The eligibility check on our website maps those four variables against your subject combination, your AITSL category, and your preferred Australian state in ten minutes, before any AITSL or test fees are committed.
-If your maths-and-physics record, your SACE registration, and your preferred destination state line up on that check, book a consultation call at /book-a-consultation-call/ and we will work through the SACE, AITSL, English, state registration, and visa sequence in the order that saves you the most rework.
+AITSL assesses something more specific and more limited: whether your initial teacher education qualification meets the Australian standard and covers the teaching subjects you are claiming, and whether your English meets the requirement through the study exemption or an Academic IELTS result.
+It does not count your years in the classroom, and English-medium teaching is not the exemption.
+The eligibility check on our website maps your qualification, your subjects, your AITSL category and your preferred Australian state in ten minutes, before any AITSL or test fees are committed.
+If your qualification, your subject combination, and your preferred destination state line up on that check, book a consultation call at /book-a-consultation-call/ and we will work through the AITSL, English, state registration, and visa sequence in the order that saves you the most rework.
 Start with the eligibility check at /eligibility/.

 Next step